sleslein/chi-js-design-system-talk/presentation-v2.md

 - Yes, even I know this is bad
 - Now.... if you're a front end engineer
     - Let me recommend you buy the Refactoring UI book!
+- The users of our software don't want Lego Duplo

+- Need 7-9 base colors, multiple shades of each.
+- Lets have a look at another very simple example
 -->

 <!-- _class: lead -->